huggingface/community-events/keras-sprint/README.md

 Keras Sprint by Hugging Face aims to reproduce [official Keras examples](https://keras.io/examples/) and build demos to them on [Hugging Face Spaces](https://huggingface.co/spaces).

-keras-sprint folder contains the examples to guide you for the sprint.
-It contains two end-to-end example of a successful submission for the event.
+Here you can find examples to guide you for the sprint.
+It contains two end-to-end examples of a successful submission for the event.

 ### Useful Resources
 - To learn more about Keras sprint, check out [contribution guide](https://huggingface2.notion.site/Keras-Sprint-Contribution-Guide-ab1543412f3a4f7194896d6048585676).